tacaswell/matplotlib/doc/users/whats_new/style_changes.rst

 - For markers and scatter plots, there is no longer a black outline around filled markers by default.

+- The default font has changed from "Bitstream Vera Sans" to "DejaVu Sans".
+"DejaVu Sans" is an improvement on "Bistream Vera Sans" that adds more international and math characters, but otherwise should have the same appearance.

+- The default math font when using the built-in math rendering engine (mathtext) has changed from "Computer Music" (i.e. LaTeX-like) to "DejaVu Sans".
+To revert to the old behavior, set the ``rcParam`` ``mathtext.fontset`` to ``cm``.
+This change has no effect if the TeX backend is used (i.e. ``text.usetex`` is ``True``).

 - The default date formats are now all based on ISO format, i.e., with the slowest-moving value first.
 The date formatters are still changeable through the ``date.autoformatter.*`` rcParams.
 Python's